tzubeli/vpaas-blog/challenges-of-video.md

-# Nine Challenges of Video Distribution and Why They're Not Really a Challenge
+# Ten Challenges of Video Distribution and Why They're Not Really a Challenge

 You are a self-declared foodie, and you've always tremendously enjoyed cooking.
 You especially love hearing about what your friends are cooking: all their new ideas and the specific nuances that add flair to this dishes.
 You wish everyone had this opportunity to share delicious thoughts and ideas, so you create a platform for people to share the recipes that are close to their hearts.
 Classic, right?